dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/cqrs-microservice-reads.md

 The returned data (ViewModel) can be the result of joining data from multiple entities or tables in the database, or even across multiple aggregates defined in the domain model for the transactional area.
 In this case, because you are creating queries independent of the domain model, the aggregates boundaries and constraints are completely ignored and you're free to query any table and column you might need.
 This approach provides great flexibility and productivity for the developers creating or updating the queries.

-The ViewModels can be static types defined in classes (as is implemented in the ordering microservice.)
+The ViewModels can be static types defined in classes (as is implemented in the ordering microservice).
 Or they can be created dynamically based on the queries performed, which is very agile for developers.

 ## Use Dapper as a micro ORM to perform queries